What is thermally modified wood (Thermowood)

 – Less environmentally friendly (due to treatment with chemicals)

-– pressure-treated wood may temporarily show stains (green stains or salt stains due to the impregnating agent).
+– pressure-treated wood may temporarily show stains (green or salt stains due to the impregnating agent).
 This discoloration slowly disappears under the influence of sunlight.

 The lifespan of thermally modified wood

 pressure-treated wood has a shorter lifespan than thermally modified wood but is cheaper and resistant to bending stress.
-That is why there are screwed garden screens made of impregnated wood and hardwood, but not of thermally wood.
+That is why there are screwed garden screens made of impregnated wood and hardwood, but not thermally wood.